 The "With" Rule: If a product name includes "With…" like "Dog Food With Chicken," it indicates that the mentioned ingredient constitutes at least 3% of the total product.
 The inclusion of the term "with" significantly reduces the required percentage of the specified ingredient.

 The "Flavor" Rule: Per the FDA, a product labeled "Chicken Flavor Dog Food" doesn't have a defined minimum chicken content requirement.
 However, there must be enough of the ingredient to be detected.
-The term "flavor" should be as prominently displayed on the package as the ingredient it refers to such as chicken or beef.
+The term "flavor" should be as prominently displayed on the package as the ingredient it refers to, such as chicken or beef.

 Ingredients are also listed in order of their weight, so the first item listed on the label is the largest ingredient by weight.
-Protein is usually listed first since it usually makes up most of your dog’s food.
+Protein is usually listed first since it generally makes up most of your dog’s food.
 You can see how the GA crude protein content in Nom Nom’s Pork Potluck recipe has the highest ingredient percentage and is listed first in the ingredient list.

 You’ll also find byproducts in your dog’s food.
-Byproducts often encompass components like the liver, a powerhouse of vitamin A, and other sources like blood, brains, bones, stomach, and thoroughly cleaned intestines.
+Byproducts often encompass components like the liver, a powerhouse of vitamin A, and other sources like blood, brains, bones, the stomach, and thoroughly cleaned intestines.
 Despite sounding unappetizing to us, your 4-legged friend may actually find them delicious.

 Note that each US state has different pet food content requirements.
-So if you’ve recently moved, and you know your dog needs a specific nutrient balance, be sure to double-check the labels on any food you purchase.
+So if you’ve recently moved and you know your dog needs a specific nutrient balance, be sure to double-check the labels on any food you purchase.

 Each dog requires a different amount of protein in its diet.
 The right amount of protein for your dog is based on several factors, including but not limited to: